Homepage Photo

 Our tours are graded on a scale from 1 to 5 to assess their level of difficulty - 1 being the least challenging and 5 the most.

 This rating helps you understand the fitness level required and the extent of hiking involved.
-Suitable for those who engage in regular physical activity, most tours demand five to seven hours of hiking daily.
+Suitable for those who engage in regular physical activity, most tours demand five to seven hours of trekking daily.

 "Technical difficulty" refers to the skill level necessary to navigate the trails.
 A rating of 1 indicates easy, wide paths akin to gravel roads, whereas a 5 suggests rough, irregular terrain requiring the use of hands for progression.
 Essentially, a higher rating necessitates greater balance and proficiency in navigating complex trails.